On my first visit to Orillia, I had my eyes opened to the charms of this small Ontario town – a town that opened its ‘Doors’ to me as well.

 Turns out that in typical small town fashion, Orillia opened its doors to welcome me – doors that are always open to you, too (at least till the end of summer, that is).

-TIP: The 37 Downtown Doors art pieces are on display all summer along Orillia’s Downtown streets, which is a great excuse to visit and do a little shopping while you’re there (or eating at one of the town’s many tempting bakeries!)
-Visit the Streets Alive website to learn more and find out how you can vote for the winning art piece, too.
+TIP: Orillia’s Streets Alive art pieces are on display all summer along Orillia’s Downtown streets, which is a great excuse to visit and do a little shopping while you’re there (or eating at one of the town’s many tempting bakeries!)
+Visit the Streets Alive website to learn more about this year’s theme and find out how you can vote for the winning art piece, too.

 Jane Canapini is a member of the Travel Media Association of Canada and the North American Travel Journalists Association.
 She established GrownupTravels.com in 2014 to share information and tips based on personal experience so her readers could get the most out of their travels.

 Join our mailing list to receive the latest news and updates from Grownup Travels.
 (We keep your email STRICTLY private)